 Magnet Tiles – HIGHLY RECOMMENDED

 Magnet tiles are one of the absolute coolest building toys out there.
 We’ve played with many different brands at museums and friends’ houses, and they’re all equally fun.
 We own a large set of Picasso Tiles (because they’re high quality but a little more cost-effective than some other brands), and they get used all the time.
-This year, we also bought the Picasso Tiles Marble Run, which has been a fun addition to the base set!
+We eventually added on the Picasso Tiles Marble Run, which has been a fun addition to the base set!

 Snap Circuits – HIGHLY RECOMMENDED